Disparil64/odin-recipes/README.md

 This is my first attempt at making a basic website with HTML.

-I am going to create a website with Recipes and multiple pages with links and photos
+I am going to create a website with Recipes and multiple pages with links and photos and play around wiht CSS.

 https://jordananderson72.github.io/odin-recipes/index.html Hosted webpage for verification